 Nurses are the backbone of the medical field.
-Without nurses, hospitals, doctors offices and clinics…
+Without nurses, hospitals, doctor's offices and clinics…

 There are many things that home health care workers face that other workers do not.
 While there isn’t any way that these workers can predict everything that they will encounter when they go out to someone’s home to care for them.
 It is possible that these workers will face injuries and illnesses due to work.

-Even though there are risks that are present, there are ways that the caregivers can try to remain a bit safer.
+Even though there are risks that are present, there are ways that caregivers can try to remain a bit safer.
 Companies that employ these caregivers should make sure that they have the tools to provide high-quality care without sacrificing personal safety.

 The clients who need home health care often aren’t able to care for their homes in a way that keeps them pristine.
-In face, some of these homes can be downright nasty.
+In fact, some of these homes can be downright nasty.
 This can pose a hazard not only from a health standpoint but also from a safety standpoint.

 Home health care workers need to pay close attention to the condition of the home when they go into each one.
 If there are obvious safety hazards such as objects on the floor and similar hazards, taking steps to remove these is imperative.
 If the hazards can’t be removed, workers should do their best to avoid them.